 Participation in your safety and training events is a cost-free service provided by the state of Indiana as part of the INSafe consultation division's services.
 Learn more about INSafe by visiting www.in.gov/dol/insafe.

-What is a Safety Stand-Down?
+What is the National Safety Stand-Down?

 Construction companies conduct a Safety Stand-Down by stopping work and providing a focused toolbox talk on a safety topic such as ladder safety, fall protection equipment, or scaffolds safety.
 The meeting provides information to workers about hazards, protective methods, and the company's safety policies, goals and expectations.
-Managers are encouraged to plan a stand-down that works best for their workplace anytime during the week of June 2-6, 2014.
+Managers are encouraged to plan a stand-down that works best for their workplace anytime during the weeks of May 7-11, 2018.
 See Suggestions to Prepare for a Successful "Stand-Down."